Siemens-Healthineers/K2s/addons/security/README.md

     secretName: your-secret-name
 ```

-cert-manager will observe annotations, create a certificate and store it in the secret named 'your-secret-name' so that nginx uses it.
+cert-manager will observe annotations, create a certificate and store it in the secret named 'your-secret-name' so that the ingress class uses it.

-If you enable the `ingress-nginx` and `dashboard` addons, you can inspect the
+If you enable one of `ingress-nginx` or `traefik`, and also the `dashboard` addons, you can inspect the
 server certificate by visiting the dashboard URL in your browser and clicking on the lock icon: <https://k2s-dashboard.local>.
 This is done with [this manifest file](../dashboard/manifests/dashboard-nginx-ingress.yaml).

-You can also use the command line interface `cmctl.exe` to interact with cert-manager, it was installed in the `bin\exe` path of your K2s install directory.
+You can also use the command line interface `cmctl.exe` to interact with cert-manager, it is installed in the `bin\exe` path of your K2s install directory.

 ## Disable security